What is a heat index chart? How do we stay safe in summer heat? Here’s some helpful advice.

 - Stay in the shade, especially between 11 A.M. and 3 P.M.

 - Avoid strenuous activities during the heat of the day.

-- NEVER leave anyone in closed, parked vehicle, even with the windows down.
+- Never leave anyone in a parked vehicle with the windows closed or open.

 - To feel cooler, eat cooler.
 Reduce your protein intake.

 - Open your house to the breeze after sunset and leave it open until dawn.